Mississippi John Hurt: Rediscovery and death

-For a few short years, Hurt performed extensively at colleges, concert halls, and coffeehouses and appeared on The Tonight Show Starring Johnny Carson.
+For three years, Hurt performed extensively at colleges, concert halls, and coffeehouses, appearing on The Tonight Show Starring Johnny Carson, on Pete Seeger's public TV show, Rainbow Quest alongside Sonny Terry and Brownie McGhee and Hedy West and had a write up in Time.
 He also recorded three albums for Vanguard Records.
 Much of his repertoire was also recorded for the Library of Congress.
-His fans particularly liked the ragtime songs "Salty Dog" and "Candy Man" and the blues ballads "Spike Driver Blues" (a variant of "John Henry") and "Frankie".
+His fans particularly liked the ragtime songs "Salty Dog", "Candy Man" and the blues ballads "Spike Driver Blues" (a variant of "John Henry") and "Frankie".

-Hurt's influence spanned several music genres, including blues, spirituals, country, bluegrass, folk, and contemporary rock and roll.
-A soft-spoken man, his nature was reflected in the work, which consisted of a mellow mix of country, blues, and old-time music.
+Hurt's influence spanned several music genres including blues, spirituals, country, bluegrass, folk, and contemporary rock and roll.
+A soft-spoken man, his nature reflected his work which was a mellow mix of country, blues, and old-time music.

-Hurt died on November 2, 1966, of a heart attack, in hospital at Grenada, Mississippi.
-His last recordings had been done at a hotel in New York City in February and July of that year, and were not released until 1972 on the Vanguard LP Last Sessions.
+Mississippi John Hurt made his last recordings at a hotel in New York City in February and July of that year though they were not released until 1972 on the Vanguard LP Last Sessions.
+He died of a heart attack on November 2, 1966 at a hospital in Grenada, Mississippi.